3 registered (Shyshark, 2 invisible),

 Shifted to the inside of a therapist‘s office.
 It smells stale; the sounds of traffic drift in from outside tall, dirty windows.
 “But you’ve already proven the spell you need to heal,” the counselor is saying.
 His tweed suit looks like something out of a Godfather movie.

 My last day at work.
 The two week’s notice is over.
 I had already asked for days off weeks ago so I could go to New York again so my notice is much shorter than two weeks.
-The staff thinks I'm leaving for school, which is true, except I want to go to school in the mountains, same as Royal and I talked about, but it remains financially unsustainable.
-I don't tell them I'm going to Wilton.
+The staff thinks I'm leaving for school, which is true, except I want to go to school in the mountains, same as Royal and I talked about.
+I don't tell them I'm going to Wilton instead in order to make sure my getting my GED does not upset my GI Bill.

 “I don’t understand.
 Have you been hiding your feelings?”
 SFC Cray asks me from the outer doorway of the supply room, her expression lost for second, as she understands that I am really resigning.